 In the mid-2000s CARE partnered with the General Store Café for a series of Burrito Bashes featuring entertainment, a silent auction and burritos.
 In 2015, CARE celebrated its 40th birthday with the first showing in North Carolina of the Walker Art Museum’s famous Cat Video Festival.
 We celebrated at the Pittsboro Roadhouse with dinner, the Cat Video Festival, a cupcake contest and raffles of many wonderful and varied donated items.
 CARE enjoyed the largest crowd ever hosted at a CARE fundraising event and a grand time was had by all.

 From 2001-2011, CARE hosted the Woof-A-Palooza dog walk every September, a tradition that was enjoyed by our adopters, donors, and volunteers alike.
-In 2019, CARE brought back Woof-A-Palooza, raising more than $40,000 in its first year back.
+In 2019, CARE brought back Woof-A-Palooza, raising more than $40,000.
 We are looking forward to making this an annual event every September, with lots of fun activities, food, contests, music, and of course a dog walk.

 CARE, Chatham County Animal Services and the Chatham County Animal Shelter

-CARE has nurtured a collaborative relationship with Chatham County Animal Services and the Chatham County Animal Shelter.
-Since the early-2000s, CARE has hosted Chatham County Animal Shelter cats at PetSmart resulting in hundreds of shelter cats being adopted.
-Both CARE dog and cat foster caregivers obtain 90% of the animals in foster care from the shelter and CARE volunteers help transport shelter pets when necessary.
+CARE has nurtured a collaborative relationship with Chatham County Animal Services and the Chatham County Animal Shelter in North Carolina.
+Since the early-2000s, CARE has hosted Chatham County Animal Shelter cats at PetSmart, resulting in hundreds of shelter cats being adopted.
+Both CARE dog and cat foster caregivers obtain a majority of the animals in foster care from the shelter and CARE volunteers help transport shelter pets when necessary.